 Brooklyn President Eric Adams now advocates for keeping the SHSAT exam as the sole admission’s criteria in New York City specialized high schools.

-Mr. Eric Adams is expected to run for mayor in 2021 and is currently funding raising for this purpose.
+Mr. Eric Adams is running for mayor in 2021 and is currently funding raising for this purpose.

 At first, Mr. Adams was AGAINST the SHSAT high-stakes test for many years.
 And he participated in the NYC mayor’s SHSAT reform press launch.